 7.9 eMTB FCI STANDARDS ( Cat .
 Open and Master)

 For anything not provided for in these regulations, please refer to the “e-MTB 2022 – FORMAT ENDURO” section of the E-MTB 2022 regulations of the Italian Cycling Federation.

-The modalities of conducting the Event foresee the shooting of videos and photos to document the event; among the services connected to the registration for the Event, the Organiser also offers all participants the possibility to purchase the photos and videos of the Event in which their image is present.
+The methods of carrying out the Event foresee the shooting of video-photographic recordings in order to dTCument the event; among the services connected to the registration for the Event, the Organizer also offers the possibility to all participants to purchase the photos and videos of the Event in which their image is present.

-The video-photographic recordings will affect all the participants equally and will be published and made available on the ENDU platform (sites and applications) of Engagigo Srl, to allow viewing, purchasing (if provided) and sharing by participants and subjects thereby authorised.
+The video-photographic footage will affect all participants indifferently and will be published and made available on the ENDU platform (sites and applications) of Engagigo srl, to allow them to be viewed, purchased (if provided) and shared by participants and subjects authorized by them.